xiaoxianyu-office/mm/skills/mechanics/setowner.md

 If the casting mob is a `Wolf`,`Cat` or `Parrot`, then the mechanic will _also_ set their Vanilla Owner as the targeted player.

-A mob will never attack its Owner, even if specified otherwise.
+While an Owner is set, a mob will never attack or target it, even if specified otherwise.
+A mob will still retain any aggro it had against the owner before it was set as such.

 ## Attributes